Synagogue Shooting Suspect Robert Bowers Could Face The Death Penalty

-Sunday morning, federal prosecutors confirmed that Robert Bowers, the man suspected of killing 11 people at a Jewish synagogue Saturday morning, is facing 29 federal crimes.
-The maximum punishment for these charges is the death penalty.
-People reports that his charges include 11 counts of murdering people who were exercising their religion, 11 counts of using a firearm to commit a murder, and seven charges related to the Pittsburgh-area resident’s alleged attack on officers who responded to the emergency situation.
+Sunday morning, federal prosecutors confirmed that Robert Bowers, the man suspected of killing 11 people at a synagogue Saturday morning, is facing 29 federal crimes.
+The maximum punishment these charges carry is the death penalty.
+People reports that Bowers’ charges include 11 counts of murdering people who were exercising their religion, 11 counts of using a firearm to commit a murder, and seven charges related to the Pittsburgh-area resident’s alleged attack on officers who responded to the emergency situation.
 Four of them were wounded.

-As part of their ongoing investigation, authorities are examining social media posts believed to have been made by Bowers Saturday morning that are anti-Semitic in nature.
-Investigators have indicated that the suspect was previously unknown to police and that there is no current threat to the public.
+As part of their ongoing investigation, authorities are examining social media posts believed to have been made by Bowers on Saturday morning, which are anti-Semitic in nature.
+Investigators have indicated that the suspect was previously unknown to police, and that there is no current threat to the public.
 Bowers is currently receiving treatment at a hospital for wounds inflicted by officers who confronted him at the synagogue.

 Prior to the shooting, investigators believe Bowers was on a social media site named Gab.
-The user thought to be Bowers had previously declared that, “Jews are the children of Satan,” and accused the Hebrew Immigrant Aid Society (HIAS), a Jewish group that works with refugees, of “bringing in hostile invaders to live in the U.S.” The gunman also posted prior to the Saturday shooting, “I can’t sit by and watch my people get slaughtered.
+A user account — thought to be Bowers’ — had previously declared that, “Jews are the children of Satan,” and accused the Hebrew Immigrant Aid Society (HIAS), a Jewish group that works with refugees, of “bringing in hostile invaders to live in the U.S.” The gunman also posted the following message on Saturday morning, prior to the shooting.

+“I can’t sit by and watch my people get slaughtered.
 Screw your optics.
 I’m going in.”

 What we know about the suspect in the Pittsburgh synagogue shooting https://t.co/jcp5u1BHDv